JasonPuglisi/descent/README.md

 Note that the HTML5 geolocation API may be unresponsive at times, and there is currently no way to ensure 100% reliability.

+## Background Display

+To hide the background image and keep a plain black background instead, append `?nobg=true` to the URL.

 ## Phillips Hue Control

 To enable Phillips Hue control, follow the instructions below.
 Light colors